sugerio/suger-sdk-go/README.md

-# Go API client for openapi
+# Golang SDK of Suger API

 CRUD operations on a set of resources, including organizations, products, offers, entitlements, usage record groups for meterting, etc.